FNNDSC/pl-dicom_filter/README.md

 ## Examples

-`dicom_unpack` requires two positional arguments: a directory containing input data, and a directory where to create output data.
+`dicom_filter` requires two positional arguments: a directory containing input data, and a directory where to create output data.
 First, create the input directory and move input data into it.